Terre Haute, Indiana: History

 Terre Haute became the county seat of the newly formed Vigo County in 1818, leading to increased population growth.
 The village's estimated 1,000 residents voted to incorporate in 1832; the village was elevated to city status in 1853.

 Early Terre Haute was a center of farming, milling, and pork processing.
 However, the city's pre-1960 business and industrial expansion occurred largely due to transportation.
 The Wabash River, the building of the National Road (now US 40), and the Wabash and Erie Canal linked Terre Haute to the world and broadened the city's range of influence.
 The economy was based on iron and steel mills, hominy plants, and late in the 19th century, distilleries, breweries, and bottle makers.
 Coal mines and coal operating companies developed to support the railroads, yet agriculture remained predominant, largely due to the role of corn in making alcoholic beverages and food items.

 With steady growth and development in the latter part of the 19th century, the city's vibrant neighborhoods benefited from improved fire protection, the founding of two hospitals, dozens of churches, and a number of outlets for amusement.
 Terre Haute's position as an educational hub was fostered as several institutions of higher education were established.
 The city developed a reputation for its arts and entertainment offerings.
 Grand opera houses were built that hosted hundreds of operas and theatrical performances.
 It became a stop on the popular vaudeville circuit.
 The development of the streetcar system and later the electric-powered trolleys in the 1890s allowed residents to travel with ease to baseball games, picnics, river excursions, amusement parks, and even horse racing.
 The famous "Four-Cornered" Racetrack, now the site of Memorial Stadium, was laid out in 1886 and drew the best of the country's trotters and drivers.

 On the evening of Easter Sunday, March 23, 1913, a major tornado struck the city around 9:45 pm, demolishing more than 300 homes, killing 21 people, and injuring 250.
 Damage to local businesses and industries was estimated at $1 million to $2 million (in 1913 dollars; $32–65 million in 2025 dollars).
 Up to that time, it was the deadliest tornado to hit Indiana.
 Heavy rains followed the tornado, causing the Wabash River to rise.
 By midday on Tuesday, March 25, West Terre Haute (Taylorville) was three-quarters submerged.

 Like all U.S. communities, Terre Haute experienced economic swings as the country's economic base evolved.
 Before the Great Depression brought the U.S. economy to a near halt, influences such as Prohibition and the decline of the country's railroads had a negative effect on two of Terre Haute's major industriesdistilleries/breweries and railroad repair works.
+In 1935 Terre Haute was the scene of a general strike, which eventually resulted in the implementation of martial law for several months.

-In 1940, though, it was selected for a new United States penitentiary built on 1126 acre south of the city.
+In 1940, it was selected for a new United States penitentiary built on 1126 acre south of the city.